The first direct measurement of gravitational potential decay rate at cosmological scales and improved dark energy constraint: Filtering the CMB data

 \section{Filtering the CMB data}

 In this work, we produce the CMB lensing potential based on the Planck convergence product $\kappa_{\ell m}$: $\Phi_{\ell m}=2/\ell/(\ell+1)\kappa_{\ell m}$.
-However, the construction of $\kappa_{\ell m}$ in observation suffered from noise, which is propagated onto $\Phi_{\ell m}$ and amplified by a factor of $2/\ell/(\ell+1)$.
-Consequently, we find that the adopted mask is highly correlated with the lowest multipoles of $\Phi_{\ell m}$ ($\ell\le5$), for which the cross power spectra are then leaked onto higher $\ell$ and seriously disturbs our measurement of $C_{\phi l}$ at all scales.
+However, the construction of $\kappa_{\ell m}$ in observation is contaminated with noise, which propagates onto $\Phi_{\ell m}$ and is amplified by a factor of $2/\ell/(\ell+1)$.
+Therefore, there is a risk for directly using $\Phi_{\ell m}$, especially in the existence of mask.
+We find that our adopted mask is highly correlated with the lowest multipoles of $\Phi_{\ell m}$ ($\ell\le5$).
+Consequently, the contaminated cross power spectra at $\ell\le5$ are leaked onto higher $\ell$ and severely interferes our measurement of $C_{\phi l}$ at all scales.
 To avoid such effect, we adopt a tophat filter with $5<\ell<1024$ for generating the lensing potential map in this study.
 The result is shown in Fig.\ref{fig:appen}, in which we have performed the scale cut test by varying the range of the tophat filter in multipole space: $\ell_{min}<\ell<\ell_{max}$.
 We find that $\ell_{min}=5$ is a safe choice as the cross-power spectra of higher multipoles is almost identical to the one when adopting a larger $\ell_{min}$.
-The choice of $\ell_{max}$ is to prevent the aliasing of high-$\ell$ noise power spectrum.
+The choice of $\ell_{max}$ is to prevent the aliasing of high-$\ell$ noise power spectrum \footnote{ In \cite{2021ApJ...923..153D} we found that downgrading the lensing convergence map $\kappa_{\ell m}$ from its original resolution to a lower resolution one can introduce aliasing of high-$\ell$ noise power spectrum.
+An appropriate low-pass filter can prevent such effect.
+This effect is reduced to a low level when using $\Phi_{\ell m}$.
+However, we still keep this procedure for safety.}.